endocode/shelldoc/README.md

 return exit codes that are unknown up-front.
 Both options can be handled by specifying tests in fenced code blocks.
 Fenced code blocks may have an info string after the opening characters.
-This info string is usually used to specify the language of the following code.
+This info string is typically used to specify the language of the listed code.
 After the language specifier however, other information may follow. `shelldoc` uses this opportunity to allow the user to specify options about the test.
 These options are: